Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Short term forecast

 The short-term prognosis is unfavorable only in 15-35% of cases.
-Clinical improvement after adequate therapy is observed, according to different authors, in 65-85% of patients.
+Clinical improvement after adequate therapy is observed, according to various authors, in 65-85% of patients.

 An increase in hematocrit and reticulocytosis against the background of a decrease in spherocytosis are positive prognostic criteria.

-Mortality in dogs is significantly increased under the following circumstances: poor regeneration (moderate or insufficient reticulocytosis), low hematocrit (below 15%), blood bilirubin concentration above 100 mg/l.
+Dog mortality increases significantly under the following circumstances: poor regeneration (moderate or insufficient reticulocytosis), low hematocrit (below 15%), blood bilirubin concentration above 100 mg/l.

 Long term forecast